Leadership in Education Awards Programme (LEAP)

 1. Find out more before you apply

-3. Gain access to the online learning resource - you will receive the link to self-enrol on the course via email following your registration
+3. Gain access to the LEAP online resource - you will receive the link to self-enrol on the course via email following your registration

 4. Book and attend LEAP pathway workshop (optional)

 6. Submit your LEAP application - via online form

 7. Outcome of the application assessment - by email